An orthogonality relation for GL(4,R): Mellin transform of the Whittaker function

 and every triple residue term is equivalent to

-It turns out that the bounds obtained from applying our methods to the shifted integral $W_\alpha(y;-a)$ when $0<a_j<2$ are not sufficient for our needs.
-To overcome this, we repeat the process above of shifting the integral for each of the above terms (and all of their residues) past the poles located at $\re(s_j)=-2$.
-Doing so, we arrive at the following result.
+It turns out that the bounds obtained from applying our methods only to the shifted integral $W_\alpha(y;-a)$ when $0<a_j<2$ are not sufficient for our needs.
+Instead, we will need to obtain bounds for various shifts of the form $2r_j-1<a_j<2r_j$ for $r_1,r_2,r_3\in \Z_{\geq 0}$.
+For a given choice of $(r_1,r_2,r_3)\in \Z_{\geq 0}^3$, we extrapolate the procedure outlined above obtaining poles corresponding to each case of

-\begin{proposition} Let Let $r>1$ be a fixed rational integer.
-Then the $\GL(4)$-Whittaker function is given by where for each term on the right hand side we may make any choice of parameters $a=(a_1,a_2,a_3)$ satisfying $2<a_j<2r$ for every $j=1,2,3$.

-The (nonzero) formulas for the cases in which $\delta_j= 0$ are each equivalent via a transformation under the Weyl group action and/or the involution $(\alpha,s_1,s_2,s_3)\mapsto(-\alpha,s_3,s_2,s_1)$ to one of the formulas \eqref{eq:Rp1}--\eqref{eq:Rp1p2p3}.
-The formulas for the case that $\delta_j\neq0$ for some $j$ are given in Appendix C. \end{proposition}